A Field Guide for Young Professionals

 The problems that move you.

 The sweet spot is where all four meet.
-You won't find it in one sitting — you'll triangulate toward it over years, using the competencies in this guide as the vehicle.
-GloCoach's Career GPS tool turns this into a guided conversation; this chapter is the paper version.
+You won't find it in one sitting — you'll triangulate toward it over years, using the thirty things in this guide as the vehicle.
+The Career GPS tools on this site turn this into a guided conversation; this chapter is the paper version.

 Reflect